Stibius/ImageMosaicMaker/README.md

 # Image Mosaic Maker

-C++ application for creating mosaics out of a large number of small images resembling some larger image.
+Application for creating mosaics out of a large number of small images.

 ### External libraries: